Slim and eye catching

 Full form factor laptops have died a death in the last few months as the new focus of Windows 8 has put the emphasis on portability and hybrids.
-If it doesn't turn into a tablet, manufacturers don't really want to know, but that's not much use for people who want power, performance and comfort - and that's where the Samsung Ativ Book 8 comes in.
-It was previously known as the Series 7 Chronos
+If it doesn't turn into a tablet, manufacturers don't really want to know, but that's not much use for people who want power, performance and comfort - and that's where the Series 7 Chronos.
+You may also see it branded as the Samsung Ativ Book 8.

 This model is an update to Samsung's premium 15.6-inch performance laptop, which adds a touchscreen to the existing sleek, brushed metal body.
 It's for anyone who needs true computing power, for running multiple programs and being creative, but who still wants to take advantage of all Windows 8's super new touchscreen features.

 It's truly a laptop first, unlike other touchscreen alternatives such as the HP Envy x2 or Samsung Ativ Smart PC, which have the innards of a laptop but the form of a tablet.
 If you're looking for a full-sized QWERTY keyboard and a large screen, the Samsung Ativ Book 8 (model number NP780Z5E) is for you.

 The expansive display is great for Windows 8, offering a generous portion of your apps at the Start screen, with any press of the Windows key.
 Having such a big screen means you're able to use more of Windows 8's features, such as the window snapping, so you can use two apps side-by-side.